tldr-pages/tldr/pages/linux/qmmonitor.md

 <vmid>:Integer(1-N)

-`The unique ID of Virtual Machine.
+-The unique ID of Virtual Machine.